zVSciy/EventManager/README.md

 ### Standard Data
 ID  INT
-Name  VARCHARR
+Name  VARCHAR
-Location VARCHARR
+Location VARCHAR
+Organisator VARCHAR
 StartDate  DateTime
 Available_tickets  INT
 Available_vip_tickets  INT

 Needs to know if the user is admin or not.